Architectural drawings that are drawn to scale are used to construct or remodel buildings.

 To convert millimeters to centimeters, simply remove the least significant digit from millimeters (conveniently possible because SI units use a decimal radix).

 This figure shows a floor plan of Apartment B15.
-The apartment has

 The lower portion of floor plan shows a

-Not having cantilever balconies as building add-ons reduces thermal bridging o and structural weathering.
+Not having cantilever balconies as building add-ons reduces thermal bridging and structural weathering.
 It is better to hold up small balconies with vertical posts from the ground instead of horizontal cantilever from the building, to reduce structural building membrane penetration.
 That was done for the second floor of this building.
 Even better is to use roof terraces, as specified for the top (third) floor in these plans.